Measurement of $CP$ asymmetry in $B_s^0 \to D_s^{\mp} K^{\pm}$ decays: Interpretation

 where $\vec{A}_i^{\rm{obs}}$ is the vector of observables $(\Cf, \AdGamf, \AdGamfb, \Sf, \Sfb)$, $V_i$ is the experimental covariance matrix, and $i$ is an index labelling the different measurements to be combined.
 The vector function $\vec{A}(\vec{\alpha})$ encodes the dependency of the observables on the parameters of interest $\vec{\alpha} = (\gamma, \beta_s, \delta, \rdsk)$, following Eq.~\ref{eq:truth}.
 A fit is performed to find the set of values $\vec{\alpha}_\text{min}$ that minimise the function $\chi^2(\vec{\alpha}) = -2 \ln \mathcal{L}(\vec{\alpha})$.
 An ensemble of pseudoexperiments is generated to determine the best-fit values and confidence intervals of the parameters $\vec{\alpha}$, as detailed in Ref.~\cite{Bodhisattva:2009uba}.
 This method is referred to as the \textit{Plugin} method and is used throughout this paper for the results of $\gamma$, $\delta$ and $\rdsk$.

 As discussed in Sec.~\ref{sec:Introduction}, the \CP observables determined from \BsDsK decays are functions of the weak-phase difference $(\gamma -2 \beta_s)$.
 Therefore, in order to determine $\gamma$, the value of $\beta_s$ has to be taken from independent measurements.
-The value of $\beta_s$ is obtained through the relation $\phi_s = -2 \beta_s $, which assumes that the contributions from loop diagrams in $\Bs \rightarrow \jpsi \phi$ decays and physics beyond the SM are negligible.
-The value $\phis = -0.031 \pm 0.018 \rad$ is used, which is taken from the combination of LHCb measurements presented in Ref.~\cite{LHCb-PAPER-2023-016}.
+The value of $\beta_s$ is obtained through the relation $\phi_s = -2 \beta_s $.
+Neglecting the contributions from loop diagrams, whose impact is estimated to be below the statistical uncertainty on $\phis$~\cite{Barel:2020jvf}, the value $\phis = -0.031 \pm 0.018 \rad$ is used, which is taken from the combination of LHCb measurements presented in Ref.~\cite{LHCb-PAPER-2023-016}.

 The $\CP$-violating parameters obtained from the Run~2 $\BsDsK$ data correspond to the following parameters: